“Every great men was once a baby, every great trader was once a newbie.” – Unknown

-Blaming others except yourself on your trading outcome is a wrong mindset every trader should avoid.
+Blaming others except yourself on your trading outcome is the wrong mindset every trader should avoid.

-One must take full responsibility of his/her trade.
-The market don’t owe you anything, the world in general don’t owe you anything.
+One must take full responsibility for his/her trade.
+The market doesn’t owe you anything, the world, in general, doesn’t owe you anything.

-You cannot control the market less predict its direction.
-But we have full control over our emotions, our trading plan, method we use, position sizing.
+You cannot control the market and predict its direction.
+But we have full control over our emotions, our trading plan, the method we use, position sizing.

-Now back to my story… with huge loss, red port, disappointed but eager to take my losses back.
+Now back to my story, with a huge loss, red port, disappointed but eager to take my losses back.